alperkumcu/alperkumcu.github.io/invited.md

 <h3>2011</h3>

 <li>Interpreting: An outlook for students.
 31 October 2011.
 Department of Foreign Languages Education, Middle East Technical University, Ankara, Turkey.</li><br>

+<p>Please get into touch via email if you would like me to talk at your event.
+If possible, I'd normally prefer not to attend all-male panels.
+Thank you.</p>